Skip to main content

 How to change schools in-year

-For community or voluntary controlled schools or where the local council has agreed with other local schools to coordinate their in-year applications for them, you will need to apply through your local council.
 Your local council website will tell you whether to apply direct to the school or to the council.

-Local councils are still required to provide advice to parents on vacant places in their area where this is requested.
+Local councils are required to provide advice to parents on vacant places in their area where this is requested.

 Once you have found your new local council’s website, their ‘schools/education’ page will have information about transferring your child to a school in their area.